hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Finite_vs_Infinite_Stream_Processing.md

 worth of items and evict everything older; we have to wait some more time for the data to "settle down" before acting upon it.

+With session windows the logic is even more complex: since the window boundaries are derived from the data, they must be constantly updated, including the possibility of two separate windows merging into one due to a "bridging" event that belongs to both.

 ### Watermark

-To solve these issues we introduce the concept of the _watermark_.
+A step towards the solution of these challenges is the concept of the _watermark_.
 It is a timestamped item inserted into the stream that tells us "from this point on there will be no more items with timestamp less than this".
 Computing the watermark is a matter of educated guessing and there is always a chance some items will arrive that violate its claim.
 If we do observe such an offending item, we categorize it as "too late" and just filter it out.

 **Terminology note**: in this and other places you'll notice that we use the term "watermark" in two distinct, but closely related meanings: